Sunday, 23 November 2025

 Yesterday was celebrated as Book Lovers Day (to me that should really be every day) but with 9th August falling at the weekend, it meant there was a little bit more time to enjoy book related activities.
 With the main focus encouraging people to take some time out to read, I managed to get a few hours in the garden relaxing and reading.

 I also took time to love books I've contributed to and work on new book related projects.
 I celebrated having some of my work published in 'Yarns', the Ulster Scots Agency's anthology.
 It was an honour to be asked to take part in BBC Radio Ulster's Kintra programme celebrating this publication.
 Tonight the programme we recorded last week aired.
-It is available on BBC sounds for the next few weeks.

 We had fun gathering round the table, chatting about the opportunities 'Yarns' provides, talking about our Ulster Scots influences and reading our work.
 'Yarns' has been a great encouragement to new writers in Ulster-Scots, while also building a supportive writing community.